-Suppose the run-time returns, among statistics for other paths, the packet counts 25 and 3 shown in red in Fig. 4.
-The operator concludes that link $C \rightarrow D$ along the first path has a high $A \rightarrow B$ packet drop rate (22 out of 25 dropped).
-Such packet drops may be due to persistent congestion or a faulty interface, affecting all traffic on the interface, or bugs in software or hardware (e.g., a "silent blackhole" [72]) which affect just $A \rightarrow B$ traffic.
-To tease out the possibilities, the operator writes two queries measured midstream (shown) and downstream (elided):
+These queries count $A \rightarrow B$ traffic on each switch-level path (and its prefix) from A to B. Suppose the runtime returns, among statistics for other paths, the packet counts 25 and 0 shown in red in Fig. 5.
+The operator concludes that link $C \rightarrow D$ along the first path has a high packet drop rate (all 25 packets dropped).
+Such packet drops may be due to persistent congestion or a faulty interface, affecting all traffic on the interface, or faulty rules in the switch (e.g., a "silent blackhole" [75]) which affect just $A \rightarrow B$ traffic.
+To distinguish the two cases, the operator writes two queries measured midstream and downstream (each).
+Here are the midstream queries: